enqueuezero/site/projects/numpy/broadcasting.md

 In summary,

-* The arithmetic of two NumPy arrays allows different shapes.
+* The arithmetic of two NumPy arrays is allowed to operate on different dimensions when certain conditions is met.
-* Broadcasting treats the scalar value as if it were an 1D array.
+* Broadcasting treats the scalar value as if it were a 1D array.
-* Broadcasting fails if the shape is incompatible.
+* Broadcasting fails if the dimensions are incompatible.